Scott H. Biram: Personal life

+On March 25, 2003, Biram was involved in a head-on collision with a big-rig semi-truck, which resulted in both his vehicle and his body being crushed.
+He survived the wreck and was flown to Brook Army Medical Center in San Antonio, Texas.
+He suffered from a broken femur, knee, foot, and arm, and severe internal injuries.
+Metal rods and pins were placed in all of the broken bones, and one and a half feet of his intestine had to be removed from his body.
+One month later he returned to performing.

 Career

-Prior to becoming a one-man band, he was a member of a punk band (The Thangs) and two bluegrass bands (Scott Biram & the Salt Peter Boys and Bluegrass Drive-By).
+Prior to becoming a one-man band, Biram was a member of punk band The Thangs and bluegrass bands Scott Biram & the Salt Peter Boys and Bluegrass Drive-By.

 Biram first released five albums under his own record label, KnuckleSandwich Records.
 His first album was This is Kingsbury?, released in 2000.
 This was followed by a second release, Preachin' & Hollerin in 2002.
 In February 2003, he released his third album, Lo-fi Mojo, recorded live on the radio in Austin, Texas.
-In April 2003, while recovering from a major head-on collision with a big-rig semi truck he recorded and released the "Rehabilitation Blues E.P."
+In April 2003, while recovering from a major head-on collision with a big-rig semi-truck he recorded and released the Rehabilitation Blues E.P.
 The recording was made at his parents' home while he was still bedridden from his crash.
 In 2004, he released The Dirty Old One Man Band.
 Subsequently, it was re-released (with a few changes) in 2005 when Biram signed with Bloodshot Records from Chicago, Illinois.
 After signing with Bloodshot, Biram released Graveyard Shift (2006), and Something's Wrong / Lost Forever (2009).
 Something's Wrong/Lost Forever reached #5 on the Billboard Blues Chart.
 His fourth record on the Bloodshot label, Bad Ingredients, was released on October 11, 2011.
-The Album reached #35 on the iTunes Rock Chart on the day of release.
-A week after the release of Bad Ingredients he appeared on the cover of the Austin, Texas, weekly magazine, The Austin Chronicle.
-He received the "Best Blues Record" award in the 2012 Independent Music Awards.
+The album reached #35 on the iTunes Rock Chart on the day of release.
+A week after the release of Bad Ingredients, he appeared on the cover of the Austin, Texas, weekly magazine, The Austin Chronicle.
+He received the "Best Blues Record" award at the 2012 Independent Music Awards.